 Students are taught concepts, facts, and even more challenging skills such as analyzing and synthesizing ideas.
 But few students are explicitly taught how to study.
 This especially hurts students when they take a more challenging class, in which there is either more breadth or depth when it comes to the material.

 Do they break material down for themselves into manageable chunks?
 Should they utilize their homework, handouts, and in-class notes?
 How much time should they devote to studying?
 Students don’t know, and what’s worse is sometimes they don’t even know that they should know.

 This is why students might be able to master individual homework assignments, but comprehensive tests that cover multiple concepts are a challenge.
 For more studying tips, read this blog to find out how to break bad study habits.

 It’s true that sometimes parents mistakenly believe their child is a “poor test taker,” when really their child genuinely doesn’t understand the material.
 Sometimes however, this suspicion may be correct.
 Your student may not know the best way to tackle a test.

 Some students struggle to maintain the intense focus often required of a test.
 Other students consistently make careless mistakes.
 Test-taking, like studying, is a skill, and it’s a skill often not taught in school (just like study habits).

 You are already making great progress on this step simply by reading this!

-You have now read several reasons why your child might be struggling on tests and quizzes.
+You have now read several reasons why your child might be receiving low test scores.
 Now, it’s time to determine which of these reasons applies to your child.

 Is it a time issue?
 Does he not really understand the content?
 Does she have no study plan?